1856 Heraklion earthquake

 The 1856 Heraklion earthquake, also known as the Crete earthquake or Rhodes earthquake, occurred on the morning of October 12 at 02:45 am local time.
 This extremely catastrophic earthquake had an estimated magnitude of 7.7 to 8.3 at a depth of approximately 61 to 100 km.
 The earthquake was felt over a very wide area extending from Sicily, Italy to the Levant and North Africa.
 On the Greek island of Crete, the effects of the earthquake were cataclysmic, over 500 bodies were recovered in the city of Heraklion.
 Shockwaves from the earthquake were felt intensely, covering all of the Ottoman Empire; present-day Turkey, Cyprus and the Middle East where damage and human losses were reported.
-In Malta, the earthquake collapsed the Għajn Ħadid Tower—a coastal watchtower built around the year 1638.
+In Malta, the Għajn Ħadid Tower—a coastal watchtower built around the year 1638—was severely damaged in the earthquake, when its upper floor collapsed.
 In Cairo, Egypt, the earthquake destroyed buildings, created seiches in canals, and killed several people.
 Off the Egyptian and Italian coasts, sailors reported feeling a seaquake.

 Tectonic background

-Along the southern coast of the Dodecanese Islands, Rhodes, Crete and the Ionian Islands, the African Plate made of oceanic crust is subducting beneath the Aegean Sea Plate (part of the Eurasian Plate) along a convergent plate boundary at a rate of 5 to 10 mm/yr.
+Along the southern coast of the Dodecanese Islands, Rhodes, Crete and the Ionian Islands, the African plate made of oceanic crust is subducting beneath the Aegean Sea plate (part of the Eurasian plate) along a convergent plate boundary at a rate of 5 to 10 mm/yr.
 The interface of the subduction zone occasionally ruptures in large megathrust earthquakes such as those in 365 and 1303.
-Tsunamis are produced along the Hellenic Trench as one side of the fault is suddenly thrust upwards, displacing trillions of gallons of seawater during a massive earthquake.
+Tsunamis are produced along the Hellenic Trench as one side of the fault is suddenly thrust upwards, displacing trillions of liters of seawater during a massive earthquake.